mpcq-network/mpcq-mirror-node/docs/configuration.md

   refer to them to see what may be accessed as sub properties etc.
 - Mirror node Spring beans (using `@`) cannot be accessed within an expression.
-- Arbitrary types (mirror node, dependencies, Java) such as `T(java.lang.Runtime)` or `T(com.hiero.mirror.importer.SomeClass)` cannot be accessed within an expression.
+- Arbitrary types (mirror node, dependencies, Java) such as `T(java.lang.Runtime)` or `T(com.mpcq.mirror.importer.SomeClass)` cannot be accessed within an expression.
 - No property can be written to.
 - The expression must evaluate to a boolean value.
 - Since expressions may contain Java code, enclosing them within single or double quotes will help prevent errors